 Student Employment.
 UNC offers a number of employment opportunities.
-Federal and State Work Study programs provide on- and off-campus jobs to students demonstrating financial need.
-Colorado No-Need Work Study is available on a limited basis to undergraduate Colorado residents who do not qualify for other forms of financial assistance.
+Federal Work Study programs provide on- and off-campus jobs to students demonstrating financial need.
 Students who do not qualify for the Work Study programs can find part-time hourly positions both at the university and off-campus.